Gananoque Islanders: History

 The Gananoque Islanders announced that they would continue their franchise in the Empire B Junior C Hockey League beginning in 2015-16.
 For the 2016/17 season the Empire B league combined with seven other Southern Ontario leagues to become the Provincial Junior Hockey League.
 The members of the Empire league became the Tod Division in the East Conference of the PJHL.

-In 2021 they became part of the EOSHL.
+In 2021 new senior Gananoque team became part of the EOSHL.